open62541/open62541/doc/protocol.rst

   in cleartext.
 Currently defined authentication mechanisms are anonymous login, username/password, Kerberos and x509 certificates.
-The latter requires that the request message is accompanied by a signature to prove that the sender is in posession of the private key with which the certificate was created.
+The latter requires that the request message is accompanied by a signature to prove that the sender is in possession of the private key with which the certificate was created.

   There are two message exchanges required to establish a session:
   *CreateSession* and *ActicateSession*.
 The ActivateSession service can be used